aarongarciah/figma-video-cover/README.md

 # Figma Video Cover

-Figma Plugin to get the cover of YouTube and Vimeo video urls.
+Figma Plugin to get the cover of YouTube and Vimeo videos from their urls.

 ## How it works?